Shirley Carter

 Shirley Carter is a fictional character from the BBC soap opera EastEnders, played by Linda Henry.
 She first appeared on 7 December 2006, during episodes set in Dorset.
 This is Henry's second role in EastEnders, as she previously played prostitute Lorraine Salter (1991–1992).
+Shirley was presented upon her arrival as the mother of established characters Deano (Matt Di Angelo) and Carly Wicks (Kellie Shirley).
 Henry took a break from the show on 7 September 2012, before returning on 3 December 2012.
-Henry took another extended break from the show on 29 December 2022, and is expected to return in 2023.
+On 29 December 2022, Henry made an unannounced exit from the show; as of 2025, her planned return has not materialised.
+Shirley is also one of several EastEnders characters to appear in the internet spin-off series EastEnders: E20.